 In the years prior to the pandemic, Alaska's busy summer season would see nearly 2 million visitors.
 Typically, the majority of these visitors would arrive by cruise ship.
-In 2017 for example, 57 percent of the state's 1.9 million tourists came this way, compared to 39 percent by air and 4 percent by highway or ferry.62 Due to the high volume of cruise ships visiting Southeast Alaska, that region of the state is the most visited.
+In 2017 for example, 57 percent of the state's 1.9 million tourists came this way, compared to 39 percent by air and 4 percent by highway

 On the Kenai Peninsula, however, visitors arriving in Alaska by air tend to make up the majority.
-In 2016, 58 percent were air travelers, typically landing in Anchorage and driving or taking a train to the Peninsula, followed by 36 percent cruise ships, and 6 percent highway or ferry.63 Seward is by far the largest recipient of cruise visitors, with 237,900 in 2019.
-Homer also receives cruise ships, with 14,800 cruise passengers that same year.64
+In 2016, 58 percent were air travelers, typically landing in Anchorage and driving or taking a train to the Peninsula, followed by 36 percent cruise ships, and 6 percent highway or ferry.
+Seward is by far the largest recipient of cruise visitors, with 237,900 in 2019.
+Homer also receives cruise ships, with 14,800 cruise passengers that same year.